 Measurement of Credit Losses on Financial Instruments.
 In June 2016, the FASB issued ASU 2016-13, which included an impairment model (known as the current expected credit loss ("CECL") model) that is based on expected losses rather than incurred losses.
 Under the new guidance, an entity recognizes an allowance for credit losses based on the difference between contractual future net cash flows and its estimate of expected future net cash flows.
 The new guidance also changes the scope of the special accounting for loans acquired with significant credit deterioration.
-ASU 2016-13 is effective for fiscal years, and interim periods, beginning after December 15, 2019.
-Early application is permitted for fiscal years, and interim periods, beginning after December 15, 2018.
+ASU 2016-13 is effective for fiscal years, and interim periods, beginning after December 15, 2018.
 We believe the adoption of ASU 2016-13 will have a material impact on our consolidated financial statements and related disclosures as it will change our accounting policies for Loans.